LesterGallagher/LesterGallagher.github.io/_drafts/all-about-debouncing-and-throttling.md

 ---
 lang: en
-title: All about debouncing and throttling
+title: All about debouncing, throttling and batching
 image: "/uploads/throttle_debounce.gif"
 date: 2019-05-25 00:00:00 +0200
 author: Sem Postma
-description: All about debouncing and throttling
+description: Failing to properly use debounce or throttle taxing tasks your javascript apps (or any other app for that matter) can really hurt performance.
+In this article i'll list some examples of debounce and javascript functions.
 portal_title: ''
 portal_description: ''
 portal_image: ''